-- Podiatry medical assistants must possess specific knowledge of how to care for the feet, which may be post-surgical care or wound care.
+- Podiatry medical assistants must possess specific knowledge of caring for the feet, which may be post-surgical care or wound care.

-- Cardiology medical assistants must be knowledgeable of the cardiovascular system and be able to conduct stress tests and EKG tests.
+- Cardiology medical assistants must be knowledgeable of the cardiovascular system and conduct stress tests and EKG tests.

-- Ophthalmology medical assistants must be able to perform diagnostic testing of the eyes or assist the physician in eye treatments.
+- Ophthalmology medical assistants must perform diagnostic testing of the eyes or assist the physician in eye treatments.

-- Chiropractic medical assistants must have a solid understanding of this holistic approach to medical treatment and must therefore have knowledge of the therapies used to treat patients in chiropractic care, such as body manipulation, massage, and hot and cold therapy.
+- Chiropractic medical assistants must have a solid understanding of this holistic approach to medical treatment and must know about the therapies used to treat patients in chiropractic care, such as body manipulation, massage, and hot and cold therapy.

-- Obstetrics/gynecology medical assistants may be responsible for assisting the physician with everything from pap testing to breast exams and minor gynecological surgeries, and they may need to prepare women for their exams and educate them on areas such as birth control, postpartum care, and breast exams.
+- Obstetrics/gynaecology medical assistants may assist the physician with everything from pap testing to breast exams and minor gynaecological surgeries.
+They may need to prepare women for their exams and educate them on birth control, postpartum care, and breast exams.